Tennis great Maria Sharapova retires, says goodbye to sport that made her an icon

 It was added to a list of banned substances in late 2015, and Sharapova claimed she neglected to click on an emailed link explaining the change.

-Sharapmova told NBC's "Today" that the suspension, which was initially two years, was unfair.
+Sharapova told NBC's "TODAY" that the suspension, which was initially two years, was unfair.

-"For an honest mistake, a two-year ban, I don't think was correct," Sharapova told "Today" in an Oct.
+"For an honest mistake, a two-year ban, I don't think was correct," she said in an Oct.
 5, 2016, interview.

 The 6-foot-2 Sharapova was a favorite of worldwide brands such as Nike, camera manufacturer Canon and luxury watchmaker Tag Heuer.